Marriage Is an Age-Old Concept that Should Be Abolished

 Currently, though, it is believed by many that marriage is an obsolete tradition, and that it should be abolished.
 For instance, according to an American survey, 40 percent of over 2,500 respondents said that marriage is an act of the past and that it is not necessary in modern society.
 On the other hand, thirty years ago the same survey provided that only 11 percent of Americans thought it to be old-fashioned.
 The same picture can be observed in other countries.
 Marriage is in a deep crisis, as it does not play the social role it should.
 That is why I consider marriage an age-old concept which should be abolished.

 There are several reasons for this.
 In modern society, there is no economical need for marriage.
-For centuries marriage helped people to survive.
+For centuries, marriage helped people to survive.
 Social roles were strictly divided: men were breadwinners, while women cared for children and did the housework.
-Marriage was an economical arrangement, and in most cases, woman had fewer rights and were supposed to be subdued to her husband.
+Marriage was an economical arrangement, and in most cases, women had fewer rights and were supposed to be submissive to their husbands.
 Grown-up children were supposed to support their old parents.
-But nowadays, there is no need of such a social union, as the level of economical development provides an individual person with opportunities to survive without being dependent.
-In the modern world, individualism and hedonism are considered important values; less and less people want to take responsibility which inevitably arises in marriage.
+But nowadays, there is no need of such a social union, as the level of economic development provides an individual person with opportunities to survive without being dependent.
+In the modern world, individualism and hedonism are considered important values; less and less people want to take responsibility, which inevitably arises in marriage.